 The U.S. Value Fund will be using participatory notes primarily to gain access to securities which are otherwise inaccessible to foreign investors or too costly for direct access to the underlying securities due to market registration issues (for example to gain exposure to Indian equity securities).
 Participatory notes are synthetic instruments that attempt to replicate ownership of an underlying equity security in foreign stock markets where non-resident shareholders are unable to own shares directly.
-Index linked notes can be linked to a specific equity indices.
-The performance of the note would closely track the underlying index or basket of equity linked notes can be linked notes can be linked notes can be be linked notes can be linked to a specific stock or basket of stocks.
+Index linked notes can be linked to a specific equity index or basket of equity indices.
+The performance of the note would closely track the underlying index or basket of equity indices.
+Equity linked notes can be linked to a specific stock or basket of stocks.
 The performance of the note would closely track the underlying stock or basket of stocks.
 Fund linked notes can be linked to a specific equity fund or basket of equity funds.
 The participatory notes do not have an embedded derivative and are not leveraged at any time.